mkenney/docker-devenv/README.md

 ### Powerline

-Powerline is installed and enabled in the default tmux and vim configurations, you can easily override it with your own configuration files by passing the `--tmux` or `--vimrc` options when starting a new instance with the `init` or `restart` commands.
+Powerline is installed and enabled in the default tmux configuration, you can easily override it with your own configuration files by passing the `--tmux` option when starting a new instance with the `init` or `restart` commands.

 If you do want to use `powerline`, you may want to install and use a compatible font in your terminal emulator.
 I use [iTerm 2](https://www.iterm2.com/) with the [Liberation Mono Powerline](https://github.com/powerline/fonts/tree/master/LiberationMono) font.
 If you're using iTerm, you should also uncheck the "Treat ambiguous-width characters as double width" setting.

 ### Common packages

-* curl dialog emacs exuberant-ctags fonts-powerline git graphviz htop less libfreetype6-dev libjpeg62-turbo-dev libmcrypt-dev libpng12-dev libbz2-dev libaio1 locate man powerline python python-dev python3 python3-dev python-pip python-powerline python-powerline-doc rsync rsyslog ruby sbcl slime sudo tcpdump telnet tmux unzip wget vim-nox vim-addon-manager
+* autogen automake build-essential cmake curl dialog emacs24 exuberant-ctags gcc git golang graphviz htop less libevent-dev libfreetype6-dev libjpeg62-turbo-dev libmcrypt-dev libncurses5-dev libpng12-dev libbz2-dev libaio1 libpq-dev libyaml-dev locate man mysql-client ncurses-dev powerline python python-dev python3 python3-dev python-pip python-powerline python-powerline-doc rsync rsyslog ruby sbcl silversearcher-ag slime sudo tcpdump telnet unzip wget zsh

 ### Node packages

-* nodejs:v5 build-essential npm:v3.8 bower:v1.7 grunt-cli:v1.1 gulp-cli:v1.2 yo:v1.7 generator-webapp
+* nodejs:v5 build-essential npm:v4.5 bower:v1.8 grunt-cli:v1.1 gulp-cli:v1.2 tsc:v2.3 yarn:v0.24

 ### PHP 7 packages